DVD-Quant: Data-free Video Diffusion Transformers Quantization

 \subsection{Setup}

-\textbf{Video Generation Evaluation Settings:} We implement $\ours$ on HunyuanVideo~\cite{hunyuan} and generate videos using a 50-step flow matching scheduler~\cite{lipman2022flow} with embedded CFG~\cite{ho2022classifier} scale 6.0 and flow shift factor 7.0.
-For evaluation, we adpot the benchmark suite provided by VBench~\cite{huang2023vbench} to comprehensively assess the quality of the generated videos.
-Specifically, we evaluate the model across eight major dimensions~\cite{ren2024consisti2v} that reflect key aspects of video generation.
+\textbf{Video Generation Evaluation Settings:} We apply $\ours$ to HunyuanVideo~\citep{hunyuan} and generate videos using a 50-step flow matching scheduler~\citep{lipman2022flow} with embedded CFG~\citep{ho2022classifier} scale 6.0 and flow shift factor 7.0.
+We also apply $\ours$ to Wan2.1~\citep{wan2025wan}, detailed configurations and results are shown in the supplementary file.
+For evaluation, we adpot the benchmark suite provided by VBench~\citep{huang2023vbench} to comprehensively assess the quality of the generated videos.
+Specifically, we evaluate the model across eight major dimensions~\citep{ren2024consisti2v} that reflect key aspects of video generation.
 These metrics are designed to align closely with human perception, ensuring a reliable and standardized assessment of model performance.
-We compare $\ours$ with MinMax~\cite{minmax}, SmoothQuant~\cite{xiao2023smoothquant}, Quarot~\cite{ashkboos2024quarot}, and the current SOTA video PTQ method ViDiT-Q~\cite{viditq}.
+We compare $\ours$ with MinMax~\citep{minmax}, SmoothQuant~\citep{xiao2023smoothquant}, Quarot~\citep{ashkboos2024quarot}, and the current SOTA video PTQ method ViDiT-Q~\citep{viditq}.
 All experiments are conducted on a single RTX4090 GPU.